 Nevertheless one thing should not be doubted: the path to a nuclear arsenal like Israel has or which can be used by the Muslim nations to face Israel in war is not easily or quickly acquired.
 They won't develop it overnight or this year or next year.
 People have been predicting nukes in the hands of Israel's enemies "real soon now" or "next year" since at least 2002.
 They have been wrong every time.
 It's not as easy as they think, especially for sponsors of terror like Iran and Syria.

-That's why I still maintain even with Obama's misbegotten deal we won't see the nuclear capability in Israel's enemies hands until later in the 2020s.
-At least ten years from now, if I had to guess.
+That's why I still maintain even with Obama's misbegotten deal we won't see the nuclear capability in Israel's enemies hands until early 2020s.
 I've been watching prophecy since the '80s and one thing I have learned from that is things go slower than most imagine they will.
 This goes doubly for catching up to a nuclear power like Israel enough to think you can win a war with them.

 Because of the Gaza rockets fired against Tel Aviv and the insurgent group known as ISIS seizing nuclear material at a university in Iraq, many have asked me to comment.
 They want to know whether Middle East Bible prophecy is ready to fulfill.
 To answer that, let's review the points of the preceding sections of this article:

 - Prophecy points to the end of Damascus through a nuclear weapon, such as Israel, the archenemy of Syria, has been building and testing for several decades.

 - Other Arab/Muslim capital cities are also destroyed following a joint attack by Syria and other Arab nations around Israel, per Psalm 83.

 - Before Damascus is destroyed, Psalm 83 describes an alliance of Israel's neighbors bent on wiping out Israel and all memory of her.